 It’s that time of year again.
 The festive season has crept up on us and has already sent us into ultra busy mode.
-Shopping for presents, finding the perfect Christmas jumper, organising Zoom virtual parties etc. Christmas may be a little different this year, but the to-do list never ends!
+Shopping for presents, finding the perfect Christmas jumper, organising work Christmas parties etc.

 It’s also the time that can wreak extra havoc on our lives if we don’t get on top of our home maintenance during the colder and more brutal winter months.
 Unsure if your house is fit to face winter?
 Read through our top winter home maintenance tips to help you prepare and relax as the nights draw in.

 Check windows, doors and ventilation

 When checking windows and doors, test the sealing by opening and closing them and looking out for any gaps between seals.
 If windows and doors have seen better days, try adding weatherstripping to protect against air leaks as well as helping you save on energy and heating bills.
 You can also caulk gaps as well as adding another level of insulation with draught excluders.